servokiss/philosophy-of-unifying-identifiers-AI-MCP-A2A/README.md

-# The Philosophy of Universal Identifiers (UIDs)
+# The Philosophy of Unifying Identifiers (UIDs)

 ## Introduction

 This document is still in it's early development stage.
 The concepts are being worked out around it's basic purpose as well as what target systems will be used.

-As software ecosystems become more complex—encompassing distributed systems, AI agents, MCP/A2A protocols, and multifaceted codebases—a **Universal Identifier (UID)** system is essential for maintaining clarity, interoperability, and robust documentation.
-This document outlines the philosophy and standards behind UIDs, their role in unifying code, documentation, and AI tooling, and their foundational importance in the next generation of programming practices.
+As software ecosystems become more complex, encompassing distributed systems, AI agents, MCP/A2A protocols, and multifaceted codebases—a **Unifying Identifier (UID)** system is essential for maintaining clarity, interoperability, and robust documentation.
+This document outlines the philosophy and standards behind UIDs, their role in unifying code, documentation, AI tooling, and their foundational importance in the next generation of programming practices.

 ---

 ## What is a UID?

-A **Universal Identifier (UID)** is a canonical, hierarchical, and machine-readable string that uniquely references any resource in a codebase or related system.
+A **Unifying Identifier (UID)** is a canonical, hierarchical, and machine-readable string that uniquely references any resource in a codebase or related system.
 UIDs act as a single source of truth for addressing:
 - Code entities (modules, classes, methods, types)
 - Documentation nodes (docs, READMEs, API specs)
 - Endpoints (MCP, A2A, remote APIs)